-I am a PhD candidate in Computer Science at Brown University and advised by Tim Kraska.
-I am part of Brown's Data Management group and MIT's Learned Systems group.
-My research interests broadly include the use of ML techniques to improve algorithms and system components.
+I am a Ph.D. candidate in Computer Science at Brown University and advised by Tim Kraska.
+I am part of Brown's Data Management group and MIT's Learned Systems group and specializing in systems research and ML-for-Systems.

 Before my time at Brown, I received my bachelor's degree from Bilkent University in Turkey.
 During that time I undertook a few side projects and volunteered for the Erasmus Student Network and Crossing Paths.